 Ambient Sound Generator.
 A listening device (or, a jukebox) for ambient soundscapes.

 There is no display.
-Instead, the system relies on a single status LED and text-to-speech for user feedback.
+The system relies on a single status LED and text-to-speech for user feedback.

 Hardware